NulliSecundus/miRNA_SNP_processing_suite/README.md

 		the 5' or 3' UTR or CDS of any gene.
 Trims rs_chrN.fas entries to 25 bp each side of SNP and creates separate FASTA entries for each allele.

-    compressmir [OPTIONS] MIRANDAFILE OUTPUT
+    firstpass [OPTIONS] SNPFILE MIRNAFILE OUTPUT SCORE
-		Compresses a miranda output file by only retaining the top scoring hit from each miRNA-SNP pair and outputting to a text file.
+		Wrapper interface for running a miranda first pass.
+For the given snpFile, mirnaFile, and score threshold, iteratively runs miranda in parallel on small subsections of the input files and combines the outputs to a final processed output file.

-	procfirstpass
+	procfirstpass [OPTIONS] MIRANDAFILE
-		Process the (parsed) first pass miranda output
+		Parses a miranda output file for a given chromosome and only retains entries that have at least one, but not all, SNP alleles for a given SNP ID in the upper 80th percentile.

-    secondpass
+    secondpass [OPTIONS]
+		Wrapper interface for running a miranda first pass.

+	procsecondpass [OPTIONS]
-		Process the second pass miranda output
+		Parses the miranda output for the second pass.

 Utility Commands: